 Dr Louise Firth, Lecturer in Environmental Science, said:

-Read more about the honeycomb worm research projectAs the UK represents the global northern limit of Sabellaria, it is particularly important to monitor its presence around our coastline
+"As the UK represents the global northern limit of Sabellaria, it is particularly important to monitor its presence around our coastline"

 Dr Louise Firth